 - Failure to conduct weekly examinations of the ventilation system at least every seven days.

 But there was more to it than that.

-The methane monitor on the continuous miner, a device meant to shut down the miner in the case methane levels increased to explosive levels, had been bypassed (tampered with) to speed production.
+The methane monitor on the continuous miner, a device meant to shut down the miner in the case methane levels increased to explosive levels had been bypassed (tampered with) to speed production.
 This, along with the failure of mine management, and some believe mine inspectors, to properly examine the ventilation systems as mandated by law, led to ventilation problems allowing methane to reach dangerously explosive levels.
-To save money on materials and labor, mine management had even failed to see that coal dust accumulations were kept in check by applying rock dust, an inert lime stone powder meant to stifle coal dust’s ability to ignite when in the air, to all areas of the mine.
+To save money on materials and labor, mine management had even failed to see that coal dust accumulations were kept in check by applying rock dust, an inert limestone powder meant to stifle coal dust’s ability to ignite when in the air.

 Following the explosion, a great deal of controversy arose around whether state and federal mine inspectors had done their jobs, especially with regard to whether or not inspectors had physically gone into the mine to inspect mine ventilation, safety equipment, coal dust accumulation, and rock dust application.
 It had often been rumored that inspectors would just sit out in the office trailer of the mine site, shooting the breeze with mine managers, and in some cases, even accepting “gifts” from small coal company operators.

-Several years later the widows of the fallen miners filed a lawsuit against the Mine Safety and Health Administration for not performing their duty.
-The story made the papers when a federal judge exonerated the MSHA officials, stating the accident was a result of the mine owner’s failure to maintain safe working conditions, yet no further actions were taken against Ridley following that ruling.
-Ridley Elkins still enjoys life today in Clintwood, Virginia.
+Several years later, the widows of the fallen miners filed a lawsuit against the Mine Safety and Health Administration for not performing their duty.
+The story made the papers when a federal judge exonerated the MSHA officials, stating the accident was a result of the mine owner’s failure to maintain safe working conditions.